usbt0p/strange_attractors/README.md

 ## TODO Some ideas to try
 - [ ] separate plotting and point generation in the drawing code.
+- [ ] refactor the generateFilename function to be used by all

 - [ ] Add symbolic equations and save them as parameters.
 That way, automatic equation generation will be a possibility (with arbitrary params).
 - [x] Test the correct loading with seed points: all attractors should work when loaded.